Carreau/carreau.github.io/posts/scientific-python-on-m1-macbook-pro.md/index.md

 ## GPUs

-I don't use GPU much, but if you want to use the mac book pro GPU, you'll have to go with miniforge on apple silicon, Ii don't believe you can use it when using emulation.
+I don't use GPU much, but if you want to use the mac book pro GPU, you'll have to go with miniforge on apple silicon, I don't believe you can use it when using emulation.

 Following instructions on [image-sc](https://forum.image.sc/t/napari-tensorflow-aicsimageio-stardist-care-n2v-pyclesperanto-running-native-on-apple-silicon-m1/55051) I was able to get my GPU recognise, but still have issue with OpenCl, and CuPy is not yet available.